Williams FW15C: FW15

 The original FW15 was a new car designed in 1991 to incorporate the active suspension changes developed by Frank Dernie and implemented on the 1992 season's FW14B.
 The FW14B had initially been designed as a passive car (FW14) and had been pushed into being active.
 This meant it had various new active components implemented on the car which had not been in the original design brief.
 It was therefore considered a relatively overweight package.
 The original FW15 was an active car from the start which enabled a much tidier package closer to the minimum weight limit.
 However, the success of the FW14B meant that the FW15 was not needed in 1992.

 FW15B

 The FW15B was a 1992 FW15 hastily converted to the 1993 regulations featuring narrower front suspension, narrower rear tyres, raised nose and wing endplates, and narrower wings to enable early season testing for 1993.

 Design and technical development

 Chassis

-Building on the hugely successful FW14B which took Nigel Mansell and Williams to both titles in 1992, the car was the first all-new car to be produced by Patrick Head and Adrian Newey in collaboration (Head had designed many of Williams's previous cars, while Newey had designed cars for the March and Leyton House Racing teams).
+Building on the successful FW14B which took Nigel Mansell and Williams to both titles in 1992, the car was the first all-new car to be produced by Patrick Head and Adrian Newey in collaboration (Head had designed many of Williams's previous cars, while Newey had designed cars for the March and Leyton House Racing teams).